wp-plugins/rb-internal-links/readme.txt

 	Click "Insert Link"

 == Change Log ==
-v2.0.5 (19/04/2009)
+v2.0.6 (02/05/2009)
+- Gettext support, with .pot file in languages/
+- Removed li background gradient in favour of block colours v2.0.5 (19/04/2009)
 - compat.php file with json_encode function for PHP versions < 5.2
 - Cursor and foreground change to notify user that next section is loading